 - Sri Lanka produces the best tea in the world; it is prepared with milk and plenty of sugar; you can expect to be served tea frequently.
 Coffee, if available, is likely to be instant;

-- Sri Lankans eat with using their right hand; you will be expected to do the same when you eat with in public or with your host family;
+- Sri Lankans eat with their one hand; you will be expected to do the same when you eat in public or with your host family;

-- Peace Corps will provide training on how treat drinking water.
+- Peace Corps will provide training on how to treat drinking water.

 You will spend much of your free time eating, attending Sri Lankan festivals and cultural events, playing sports, and socializing with your colleagues and neighbors.